 We recently celebrated International Day of Persons with Disabilities.
-A United Nations-sanctioned day recognised annually, the UN cites its aim as the promotion of the rights and well-being of persons with disabilities in all spheres of society and development.
+A United Nations-sanctioned day recognised annually, the UN cites its aim as the promotion of the rights and wellbeing of persons with disabilities in all spheres of society and development.
 One crucial sphere of society which has seen much-needed room for improvement is the inclusion of people with disabilities in the workplace.

 According to the World Health Organisation, over 1 billion people live with some form of disability globally, corresponding to about 15% of the world’s population.
 In Ireland, nearly 650,000 people are reported to have at least one disability.